yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-24-pseudo-inverse.md

 1 & 0
 \end{pmatrix}
 $$,
 we see that it is not even a square matrix, so its rows cannot be linearly independent and it cannot be invertible, so indeed there is not one unique solution.
-This would also be true even if we added a "virtual" variable $x_3$ to make $\mathbf{A}$ a square matrix, such that
+This would also be true even if we added a "virtual" variable $x_3$ and a corresponding column of zeros to make matrix $\mathbf{A}$ square, such that
 $$
 \mathbf{A} = \begin{pmatrix}
 2 & -1 & 0 \\